-This year, we compared that senior seminar paper with the one done as a first year student in ecology and evolution using the same departmental rubric, for seven students (Figure 1).
-The total score on the papers increased 25%, from 10.07 to 12.64, and all seven students improved by 20% or more.
-Paired t-tests showed that the total rubric score on the paper increased significantly (p = 0.0002), as did scores on format (p = 0.004) and conclusions (p = 0.0002).
-The score for research design did not change (p = 0.44).
-Both the fact that seniors are scoring higher than 10 [now 12] and that there is at least a 20% improvement in scores fit within the criteria for a green light for meeting this departmental goal.
+For the 2010/2011 school year, we compared the Senior Seminar papers and freshmen Ecology/Evolution papers of nine students (Figure 4).
+The average total score on the papers increased 25%, from 10.83 to 13.56.
+Paired t-tests showed that the total rubric score on the paper increased significantly (p = 0.0018), as did scores on format (p = 0.002) and conclusions (p = 0.0039).
+The score for research design did not change significantly (p = 0.08).
+Both the fact that seniors are scoring, on average, higher than 12 and that there is at least a 20% improvement in scores fit within the criteria for a green light for meeting this departmental goal.
+However, not all senior papers were used due to the lack of corresponding freshman papers so the sample size was smaller than it should have been.

-Figure 1.
-Comparison of Freshman (entering fall 2005) papers from Ecology and Evolution class with Senior Seminar papers from the same students, in spring 2009.
+Figure 4.
+Comparison of Freshmen (entering fall 2007) papers from Ecology and Evolution class with Senior Seminar papers from the same students, in spring and fall 2011.
 Total possible point value is 15, with each of the three portions of the rubric worth a possible five points.